particl/particl-desktop/CONTRIBUTING.md

   - For bugs: what's happening, how to reproduce it, what OS/version are you using, ...
 - **Tag the Issue with Labels** to categorize it (is it a `bug` or just an `enhancement` like a new feature?).
 If you're not sure which label to use, leave them empty, someone else will do that (better no labels at all than wrong ones)
   - `bug` - for broken functionality/UI, bad behaviour
+  - `feature` - adding new functionality
-  - `enhancement/feature` - adding new functionality, tweaks for existing features
+  - `enhancement` - tweaks for existing features

 It's usually up to Project Manager or someone from the Team to: